bxsiew/bxsiew.github.io/_posts/2018-10-14-Predicting-Cancer-Diagnosis.md

 ## 5) Conclusion
 * Both Logistic Regression and Support Vector Machine are performing equally good.
 Achieving an accuracy of 97% and 96% respectively on the test dataset.
-* Looking at the Confusion Matrix for the Logistic Regression, it misclassified a total of 3 cases, 2 to be positive(malignant) and 1 to be negative(benign).
+* Looking at the Confusion Matrix for the Logistic Regression, it misclassified a total of 3 cases, 2 to be positive and 1 to be negative.
-* Consider Type 1 error(False positive) or Type 2 error(False negative)
-* We would like to avoid a type II error, because wrongly predicting a malignant case as a benign case would be severe given that cancer is a life threatening disease.
+* We would like to avoid a Type II error(False negative), because wrongly predicting a malignant case as a benign case would be severe given that cancer is a life threatening disease.

-Here's some basic text.
-and here's some *italics*
-here's some **bold** text

-Here's a bulleted list:
-* First item
-+ Second item
-- Third item

-Here's a numbered list:
-1. First
-2. Second
-3. Third